Bench-clearing brawl: Other sports

-Bench-clearing brawls have also been known to occur in other sports, and officials in those sports have been cracking down on such brawls; in 1995, the National Basketball Association changed the penalty for leaving the bench to participate in a brawl from a $500 fine to an automatic one-game suspension.
+Bench-clearing brawls have also been known to occur in other sports, and officials in those sports have been cracking down on such brawls.
+In 1995, the National Basketball Association changed the penalty for leaving the bench to participate in a brawl from a $500 fine to an automatic one-game suspension.

-In 2010, the Northern Territory Football League in Australia ruled that any player found to have left the interchange bench to participate in a melee would be ejected from that match; they would also have their melee fine increased by 25% and receive an automatic one-game suspension.
+In 2010, the Northern Territory Football League in Australia ruled that any player found to have left the interchange bench to participate in a melee would be ejected from the match.
+They would also have their melee fine increased by 25% and receive an automatic one-game suspension.

 Bench-clearing brawls do not occur very often in gridiron football.
-All levels of the game penalize any "substitute who leaves the team box during a fight" (as it is worded in the high school rule books) with automatic ejection and possible further sanctions depending on the league, and the amount of equipment a football player wears increases the risk for injury in a brawl greatly.
-In addition, on-field umpires and referees move in immediately to break up fights, and any contact by a team member against an official will draw the immediate penalty of ejection from the game, with further sanctions by league officials virtually certain, along with on-field penalties that move the ball closer or farther from the goal line depending on the team sanctioned, hurting the team's winning chances far more than in other sports.
+All levels of the game penalize any "substitute who leaves the team box during a fight" (as it is worded in the high school rule books) with automatic ejection and possible further sanctions depending on the league, and the amount of equipment a football player wears greatly increases the risk for injury in a brawl.
+In addition, on-field umpires and referees move in immediately to break up fights, and any contact by a team member against an official will draw the penalty of ejection from the game, with further sanctions by league officials virtually certain.
+This also includes on-field penalties that move the ball closer or further from the goal line depending on the team sanctioned, hurting the team's winning chances far more than in other sports.
 One notable brawl at the college level was between the University of Miami and Florida International University, where tough talk between the two crosstown schools escalated into a brawl with severe consequences for FIU.
+A notable recent bench-clearing brawl in gridiron football occurred after the conclusion of the 2024 edition of “The Game” between the universities of Michigan and Ohio State, after Michigan players attempted to plant their team’s flag on the Ohio State logo at midfield following their victory.
+The subsequent brawl lasted several minutes, involving dozens of players and required police intervention to break it up, including the police use of pepper spray against the players.

 At least two bench-clearing brawls have taken place in the Lingerie Football League, since renamed the Legends Football League.
 The first came in 2009 between the Miami Caliente and the New York Majesty; that brawl eventually led to the Majesty suspending operations.
 Another occurred during the December 9, 2011 LFL game between the Toronto Triumph and the Philadelphia Passion.
 It was unclear what punishment either team would face as Toronto was already using replacement players due to a mass walkout of the original team earlier in the year.

-A minor bench-clearing brawl occurred during the 2022 FIFA World Cup during the quarterfinal match between Argentina and The Netherlands, after Argentinian player Leandro Paredes kicked a ball directly into the Dutch bench after fouling Nathan Aké, after which the Dutch players surrounded Paredes and a brawl began.
+A minor bench-clearing brawl occurred during the 2022 FIFA World Cup in the quarterfinal match between Argentina and The Netherlands, when Argentinian player Leandro Paredes kicked a ball directly into the Dutch bench after fouling Nathan Aké.
+This resulted in the Dutch players surrounding Paredes which led to a brawl.